 - Metal screaming without proper technique can lead to fatigue and injury much quicker than other types of singing or instruments.

-- There is a lot of misinformation and unfounded opinions from people that are not professional vocal coaches.
+- Lastly, there is a lot of misinformation and unfounded opinions from people that are not professional vocal coaches.

 Luckily, voice coaches like Melissa Cross and our vocal instructors have come up with proven methods from classical singing and other disciplines.
 This means that, with the help of a good vocal coach, you can learn how to scream metal without feeling like you can’t talk after 10 minutes.